dazdaz/google-cloud-serverless/cloudrun-static-ip-troubleshoot/README.md

 4. Are there any egress deny firewall rules?
 5. What happens when you test with `curl https://httpbin.org/ip`?

+## Static IP Reuse

+The demo scripts support reusing the same static IP address across multiple runs:

+- **`05-create-nat.sh`** checks if the static IP already exists before creating it.
+If found, it reuses the existing IP instead of creating a new one.
+- **`99-cleanup.sh`** prompts you to confirm whether to release the static IP address.
+You can choose to keep it for reuse in future deployments.

+This is useful when:
+- Clients have already whitelisted your static IP
+- You want to redeploy the demo without changing the IP
+- You're iterating on configuration while maintaining the same IP for testing

+**To reuse the same IP:**
+1. Run `99-cleanup.sh` and choose **"n"** when asked about releasing the static IP
+2. Re-run the setup scripts (`02-enable-apis.sh` through `07-deploy-ip-checker.sh`)
+3. The existing static IP will be automatically detected and reused

 ## Cleanup

 When done, clean up all resources: